 The statutory list of listed buildings is managed and maintained by Historic Environment Scotland.
 You can search the list and find out if your property is listed.

 In Aberdeenshire there are approximately 3500 listed buildings which contribute significantly to creating Aberdeenshire’s distinctive character and sense of place.

 Listed building consent is the mechanism by which the council manages changes to listed buildings to make sure their special character is retained.
 Listed buildings are protected in their entirety including works which would impact on the exterior, the interior, those structures within the curtilage and the setting of the listed building.

 You need to apply for listed building consent and potentially planning permission.
 If you are unsure what permissions are required, you can contact the planning team or alternatively you can check by using form wizard on ePlanning website.
-Decision on listed building consent applications are guided by the polices laid out in the Aberdeenshire Local Development Plan 2017.
+Decisions on listed building consent applications are guided by the National Planning Framework 4 (NPF4) and the policies laid out in the Aberdeenshire Local Development Plan 2023.

 We also take into account Historic Environment Scotland’s best practice guidance called Managing Change in The Historic Environment.
 This is a series of guidance notes about making changes to the historic environment and each note looks at a different theme.